 - Open Access: In order to join POP you do not need past experience, skills, an instrument or tuition.
 Every student deserves access to arts education and we aim to remove as many barriers as we can.

 - Proven Results: Since 2012, POP has prioritized program and student evaluation to produce quantifiable results.
 The evidence is clear that our students our perform their non-participating peers, for example scoring ten points higher in math and English Language Arts.

 Our approach to achieving these results is effectively planning for the development trajectory of a student through clear goal setting for students (and teachers!) and holding everyone to high expectations.
-The Director of Educational Programming, Teaching Artists, and Site Directors work together to create curriculums and lesson plans that will encourage students to continually strive for the next level of skills.
+The Program Director, Teaching Artists, and Site Directors work together to create curriculums and lesson plans that will encourage students to continually strive for the next level of skills.
 Throughout the year, teachers evaluate progress so that students have help when they are struggling and goal readjustment for those who are excelling.

 Our K-8 teaching focuses first on developing basic musical skills, then honing their instrumental skills and incorporating them with ensemble performance.
 All of these steps simultaneously build upon students’ growing patience, determination, team-work and problem solving.
 As many students are learning an instrument for the first time, more experienced students are encouraged to assist and mentor those who are beginners, utilizing their critical thinking skills and empathy.